top of page

 As I sit down to write this article, I realise it is not as easy a task as I thought it would be.

-Although it is true that treating symptoms in isolation from the rest often gives us relief, but it may not result in a real transformation of your pattern and long lasting change.
+This is very important because treating symptoms in isolation from the rest, often gives us relief, however, it may not result in a real transformation of your pattern and a long lasting change.
+This is an important concept to consider if you are looking for changing a pattern of headaches.

 If you suffer from chronic ch&m, I am sure you would agree that they can be so debilitating that it is impossible to function.
 So much so, that life and daily schedules need to be organised around them.
-I would like to encourage you to remain persistent determined!
+I would like to encourage you to remain persistent determined in your healing pursuits!
 It often pays off!

-Musculoskeletal, emotional, hormonal, neurological, viral, accumulation of toxic chemicals or heavy metals, old trauma to the head, sinus related (strep) and a nutritional deficiency. (of course one should check to eliminate any other causes such as tumors, aneurysm or cyst).
+Musculoskeletal, emotional, hormonal, neurological, dental, viral, accumulation of toxic chemicals or heavy metals, old trauma to the head, sinus related (strep) and a nutritional deficiency. (of course one should check to eliminate any other causes such as tumors, blood pressure changes, aneurysm or cyst).

-Note that according to Chinese Medicine, the liver almost always plays an important roll in the pathology of headaches.
+According to Chinese Medicine, the liver almost always plays an important roll in the pathology of headaches (particularly if there is involvement of C3 region).
 This is significant because if you resort to using medication regularly to survive daily migraines, in the long term you are putting more pressure on your already burdened liver.
 This means that you are gaining short term relief but long term you are deepening your condition.
 In addition, if there is an emotional aspect (which is very common) to your ch&m, it is your liver that is directly involved in the process.
-So apart from working on the true physical cause of your ch&m I invite you to be open to the possibility that there maybe something deep inside you that needs resolution.

 If we understand that ch&m are a result of physical, emotional and mental changes, it means that a multi faceted approach is important to address all the root causes for each individual.
-It also means that real changehas to take place in the individual.
-I am emphasising this because often people want their headaches to go away but they are not willing or don’t know how to change.
-So please remember that cellular/emotional/mental patterns do not tend to spontaneously change unless you make an effort to do something different!
+This really means that you might need to step up and make an effort to change - it is a co-operative dance with your practitioner!

-Chinese Medicine and particularly acupuncture do not treat disease but introduces signals the body to create energetic changes which invite the body to change its pattern from pathological to physiological.
-That can be an advantage especially when the physical cause of disease is not clear.
+Chinese Medicine and particularly acupuncture do not treat disease.
+It introduces signals in the body to create energetic changes which invite the body to alter its pattern from pathological to physiological.
+That can be an advantage especially when the physical cause of disease is not clear or seems complicated.

-In Chinese Medicine that would be considered an excess of coldness attacking the energy of the gallbladder or stomach pathways and Kidney energy (which governs nerves).
+Chinese Medicine would consider this as an excess of coldness attacking the energy of the gallbladder or stomach pathways and Kidney energy (which governs nerves).
 There is too much energy that needs to be dispersed.

 A treatment for this, will typically include acupuncture to offer new signals in order to change the current pattern as well as herbal or dietary advice to change the terrain in the body in order to subdue the virus.